Eurovision Song Contest 2001: Production

-The Eurovision Song Contest 2001 was produced by the Danish public broadcaster Danmarks Radio (DR).
-Jørgen Ramskov served as executive producer, Jan Frifelt served as director and Christine Marchal-Ortiz served as Executive Supervisor.
+The Eurovision Song Contest 2001 was produced by the Danish public broadcaster the Danish Broadcasting Corporation (DR).
+Jørgen Ramskov served as executive producer, Jan Frifelt served as director and Christine Marchal-Ortiz served as EBU scrutineer.
 Television presenter Natasja Crone Back and actor Søren Pilmark were the presenters of the 2001 contest.

 Rehearsals in the venue for the competing acts were held from 7 to 12 May 2001.
 Four technical rehearsals from 7 to 10 May and two dress rehearsals on 11 and 12 May were held in a lead up to the contest.

 The logo for this year's contest was developed by Danish companies Kontrapunkt, 2Graphic Design and EventRelations.
 It was made out of four circles, placed in the shape of a heart.
 The four circles were also present in the stage design, with the light construction made of the same four rings.
 The whole rig could be formed into various shapes to add to each country's staging.
 The design was described by its designers as "a modern expression of a heart which symbolises openness, warmth, attitudes, pulse and movement".

 The draw to the determine the running order of competing countries was held on 21 November 2000.

 A compilation album featuring all 23 competing entries was released on 5 May 2001 by EMI Records and CMC International.

-Opening and interval acts

-The show was opened by the last year's Eurovision winners, the Olsen Brothers, with a snippet from their winning Eurovision song "Fly on the Wings of Love", followed by their latest single "Walk Right Back".

-The interval-act featured medley of Aqua songs performed by Aqua and Safri Duo.